Temple for Jerusalem

 Angelic versus Demonic impulses.

 Eunichs are not bound by child rearing nor the survival of the family unit, and are therefore more susceptible to the energies of construction and destruction.
-Instant decisions on what is good or bad for survival are developed outside and beyond the family and tribal unit, which inclines eunuchs towards shamanic roles of perception.
+Instant decisions on what is good or bad for survival are developed outside and beyond the family and tribal unit, which inclines eunuchs towards deeply spiritual roles of perception.
 These roles constantly appear in biblical text, notably the following:

-Angelic Male References (3-dimensional Social Model)
+Angelic Male and further Serpent References (3-dimensional Social Model)

 Sarah